silverjuke/silverjuke/docs/plugins.md

 Initialization
 ================================================================================

-A Silverjuke plugin is a simple DLL (or dynlib on OS X, for easier reading, we simply  use  DLL  in  this  manual)  that  exports  the symbol SjGetInterface.
+A Silverjuke plugin is a simple DLL (or "dynlib" or "so", for easier reading, we simply use DLL in this manual) that exports the symbol SjGetInterface.
 SjGetInterface is a function that should be declared as follows:

     SjInterface* SjGetInterface(void);

 If you use Visual C++, you can export symbols eg. by adding a *.def file to your project that contains the following:

     LIBRARY "hello_world.dll"